Analyse des états financiers : les clés pour un achat réussi

 Why is it important to analyze financial statements before an acquisition?

-Financial statement analysis is essential to assess the financial health and growth prospects of the target company.
-It helps identify financial strengths and weaknesses, predict future performance and make informed decisions to minimize risks.
+Financial statement analysis is essential for assessing the financial health and growth prospects of a target company.
+It helps identify financial strengths and weaknesses, forecast future performance, and make informed decisions to minimize risks.

 What are the main financial statements to analyze?